Pronouns: she/her. Press photos: here, here + here. Logo: here.

 “It’s an invaluable resource, and has done more than anyone realizes to change the conversations around sex toys, sex toy safety, and how we relate to our little friends.” —Violet Blue

 Hi!
 I’m Piph, and I have a very discerning vagina.
-For over seven years, I’ve been testing sex toys and writing about them on the internet.
-Highly trusted and well-known for my snarky style, I am the antidote to the coy, euphemistic sugar-coating that plagues bad sex writing.
+For over 15 years, I’ve been testing sex toys and writing about them on the internet.
+Highly trusted and well-known for my snarky yet authentic style, I am the antidote to the coy, euphemistic sugar-coating that plagues bad sex writing.
 Many loyal readers entrust their future orgasms to me, and I do not take that honor lightly.

-Although I’m pretty sure the estimated value of my 500+ sex toy collection could’ve bought me a really fucking nice car if I had different priorities in life, this also means that I have a baseline knowledge of sex toys that very much surpasses that of your friend’s wife.
+Although I’m pretty sure the estimated value of my 900+ sex toy collection could’ve bought me a really fucking nice car if I had different priorities in life, this also means that I have a baseline knowledge of sex toys that very much surpasses that of your friend’s wife.
 Plus, I’m sometimes a hoot.

 There are several ways to prod me!
 You can use the snazzy contact form below or shoot me an email at hey.epiphora [at] gmail [dot] com.